schollz/sqlite3dump/README.md

 </p>

 This is a Golang port of [Python's `sqlite3 .iterdump()`](https://github.com/python/cpython/blob/3.6/Lib/sqlite3/dump.py) command.
 This is written to use [mattn/go-sqlite3](https://github.com/mattn/go-sqlite3).
+Both are supposed to be functionally equivalent to `sqlite3 DATABASE .dump`.

 # License